- Infographics for Loadshedding

 Managing demand in winter – What you can do?

-It remains crucial for all Eskom employees and customers to ‘Beat the Peak’ from 5pm to 9pm in winter by maintaining or achieving 10% electricity savings.
+It remains crucial for all Eskom customers to ‘Beat the Peak’ from 5pm to 9pm in winter by maintaining or achieving 10% electricity savings.
 As this occurs at night, residential customers have the power to make the biggest difference.

 Let’s make the call to make a difference.